The Japanese American Storytelling Program

 University List

-JASP is privileged to have been given the opportunity to deliver JA Storytelling presentations to students at schools throughout Japan:
+JASP is privileged to have been given the opportunity to deliver JA Storytelling presentations to students at over 45 schools throughout Japan:

 Akita International University